MarkusRose/finance-calculator/README.md

 This app was created as a practical exercise for unit and e2e testing.
 Git's commits have been structured to follow a clear progression.
 We will use this application to step through intersting topics of test-automation to learn with an example the do's (and sometimes dont's) of how testing works.

 First up: adding jest and removing jasmine and karma.

+### Adding the required packages for jest in angular

+To add jest to an existing angular project we can run:
+`npm i jest jest-preset-angular @types/jest`

+To have a cleaner project, we can also remove all packages associated with jasmine and karma.
+Be aware that ng test will not work after this step unless using.

+Regarless of removing jasime and karma, it is important to replace the types in the `tsconfig.spec.json` with `types = ['jest']`.
+We also need to setup the jest configuration within the files:

+-   `jest.config.js`
+-   `setup-jest.ts`

+Once that is done we can start to build our project's framework.
+Please see commit "create a prototype app without tests" to continue.